-Across the city, seven distinct arts districts blend together to create a vibrant arts and cultural destination for visitors and residents alike.
-Central Avenue is bike, walk and scooter friendly.
-While street and some garage parking is available, use of public transportation options like the Downtown Looper and Central Avenue Trolley is encouraged.
-Most districts are highly walkable and flow into each other, punctuated by great restaurants, shopping, and small businesses.
+Across the city, seven distinct arts districts blend to create a vibrant arts and cultural destination for visitors and residents alike.
+St. Petersburg is bike, walk, and scooter friendly.
+While street and some garage parking are available, use of public transportation options like the Downtown Looper Central Avenue Trolley and the Sunrunner is encouraged.
+Most districts are highly walkable and flow into each other, punctuated by great restaurants, shopping, art galleries, studios, and small businesses.

 From Beach Drive to 3rd St, between 7th Ave N. and 7th Ave S. is the Waterfront Museum District.
 Featuring some of St. Pete’s most fashionable dining and shopping destinations as well as independent galleries and museums, this district is characterized by The Dalí Museum, Mahaffey Theater, and St. Pete’s sparkling waterfront park system.
 The Waterfront Museum District also includes the St. Petersburg Museum of History, Museum of Fine Arts, Renaissance Vinoy Resort’s History Gallery, American Stage Theater Company, the Palladium, and the St. Pete Pier.

 Uptown Arts District